Life Expectancy Drops Again As Opioid Deaths Surge In U.S.

 Other ethnic groups also appear to be suffering from the same issues, too, including African-Americans.

-"Rates of mortality for Africans-Americans have risen after a fairly long period of decline, and that is concerning and disturbing and it may reflect a wider array of harms arising from drug issues," says Jonathan Skinner, a professor of economics at Dartmouth.
+"Rates of mortality for Africans-Americans have risen after a fairly long period of decline, and that is concerning and disturbing and it may reflect a wider array of harms arising from drug issues," says Jonathan Skinner, a professor of economics at Dartmouth College.